KaniuBillows/seasearch-docs/manual/config/README.md

 # SeaSearch Configuration
 For the official ZincSearch configuration, refer to: [ZincSearch Official Documentation](https://zincsearch-docs.zinc.dev/environment-variables/).

 The following configuration options are the ones we’ve extended.
-All configurations are set via environment variables.
+All configurations can be set in `.env`.

+!!! tip
+    After adding new vairables or modifying the existing variables, you have to restart the service to enable changing:

+    ```sh
+    docker compose down
+    docker compose up -d
+    ```

 ## Local Storage
 - `SS_DATA_PATH`: Local storage path (default ./data).
 This is a required option and will be used as the SeaSearch system storage path (replaces the original `ZINC_DATA_PATH`).